 But even the incompleteness of his imbecility has limits—as the embarrassing events of ‘DebateGate’ made clear.

 The year was 2013.
 In an eyeblink, climatology turned to tragicomedy when the good Professor schmadt himself on national television.
 John Stossel, the popular talk-show host, had barely finished inviting him to debate a climate skeptic when “the prospect of being in the same studio with a notorious [scientist] and well-known [scientist]” caused Schmidt to evacuate in fear.

 Embedded in the Tweet embedded in the Tweet embedded above is a link to a fascinating Business Insider profile on Schmidt.

 the conspiracy theory widespread fears that incoming President Trump may be scheming “to censor […] bad climate science.”
-If true, the implications for 97% of the climate-hyphenated workforce are as chilling as they are obvious.
+Censor bad climate science?
+For 97% of the climate-hyphenated workforce, the implications are chilling.

 If there was a campaign to censor […] bad climate science under Trump, Schmidt said that outside researchers would notice.

 Not only does climate science [henceforth “the science”] value the contributions of, and enjoy excellent relations with, “outside researchers,” it also has a secret weapon against those who would plot its demise in the shadows of the Oval Office: a technology it calls peer review.
 [Click to watch an actor explain how important it is to avoid getting your information from actors.
 It’s not only boring but informative.]

 To the wider world, scientific peer review has long been a subject of mystery, rumor and confabulation.